GCP Service Rd. South, 173 St., Homelawn St.

-This triangle honors Bernard Adolph Tepper (1925–1966), one of twelve Long Island firemen killed fighting a blaze on 23rd Street in Manhattan on October 18, 1966.
+This triangle honors Queens resident Bernard Adolph Tepper (1925–1966), one of twelve New York City firemen killed fighting a blaze on 23rd Street and Broadway in Manhattan on October 18, 1966.

 Bernard Tepper was born on July 25, 1925 in Chicago, Illinois.
-Tepper attended school in Chicago, and after graduating from Tilden Technical Institute in June of 1943, he joined the Army Air Corps.
-He received an honorable discharge in 1946 and moved to the New York area shortly thereafter, enrolling in the Jersey City School of Watchmaking.
-He did not take up the watchmaking profession, however, instead deciding to take a job as a road-car inspector for the New York City Transit Authority.
+After graduating from Tilden Technical Institute in June 1943, he joined the Army Air Corps.
+He received an honorable discharge in 1946 and moved to the New York area shortly after, enrolling in the Jersey City School of Watchmaking.
+He did not take up the watchmaking profession, however, instead taking a job as a road-car inspector for the New York City Transit Authority.
 Tepper kept the job until resigning to join the New York City Fire Department in 1955.